department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/discovery-and-research/user-research/payment-information-research-plan.md

 #### **Primary criteria (must-haves)**

 - All participants should have received education benefit or compensation/pension payments from the VA OR incurred education (CH 33, CH 34, CH 35) or compensation/pension debts.
+Screener questions:

-  - Example: Have you ever received an education, compensation or pension payment from the VA?
+  1. Have you ever received an education, compensation or pension payment from the VA?

-  - Example: Do you have education, compensation, or pension debt with VA?
+  2. Do you have education, compensation, or pension debt with VA?

+  3. Do you have health care related debt with VA?

-  - Answering yes to **either or both** questions would qualify the participant for the study.
+  - Answering yes to question **1 OR 2** would qualify the participant for the study.
+  - Answering yes **only to question 3** would disqualify the participant from the study.

 - Please confirm participants have Zoom downloaded prior to the session and they know how to screen share.

 #### **Secondary criteria (nice-to-haves)**